jose-donato/nikitarudenko.dev/content/blog/a-practical-guide-to-learning-front-end-development-for-beginners.md

 Here are some tips for you on what to do next:

-1. Get ideas for a project in the [Take Home Projects ](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/)section on freeCodeCamp.
+1. Get ideas for a project in the [Take Home Projects](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/)section on freeCodeCamp.
 2. Build any project along with a course, then modify and improve it by adding new features.
 3. Tackle D3.js and Node.js to get the next freeCodeCamp certifications!
 4. Read [Eloquent JavaScript](https://eloquentjavascript.net/) and [You Don't Know JS ](https://github.com/getify/You-Dont-Know-JS)to become a JavaScript ninja.